Williamug/versioning/README.md

-A PHP package to helps you to display the version of your application by applying git version tags
+A PHP package to helps you to display the current version of your application by applying git version tags

 ## Installation